LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 are declared in the :ref:`expanding <apis:expanding/0>` built-in protocol.
 Note that, unlike Prolog systems also providing these two predicates, they are **not** declared as :term:`multifile predicates <multifile predicate>` in the protocol.
-This design decision is key to give the programmer full control of the expansion process and prevent the problems that inflict most Prolog system providing a term-expansion mechanism.
+This design decision is key for giving the programmer full control of the expansion process and preventing the problems inflicting most of the Prolog systems that provide a term-expansion mechanism.

 An example of an object defining expansion rules: